Your Causal Self-Attentive Recommender Hosts a Lonely Neighborhood: FINDING 3: Performance Report Supports AR's Theoretical Benefits

 \subsubsection{Findings}

-In this section, we are curious that whether AE or AR performs better when expanding our research objective to a broader group of self-attention variants.
-Thus we design a HuggingFace plugs-in that directly applies to recommendation datasets (An item ID sequence as a "sentence").
-We find that: \begin{enumerate} \item AR attention performs better than AE when directly applying and tuning huggingface models including ALBERT, LLaMA and Trm-XL on recommendation datasets. \end{enumerate} Details are explained as follows.
+In this section, we are curious whether AE or AR performs better when scaling our research objective to a broader group of advanced self-attention variants in Huggingface.
+Thus, we design a HuggingFace plug-in that directly applies AE~/~AR-based language models to recommendation datasets (An item ID sequence as a "sentence").
+We find that AR attention continues to outperform AE when directly applying and tuning advanced Huggingface models on recommendation datasets.
+Details are explained as follows.

-\subsection{Experimental setup}

-Bridging the gap between the field of Sequential Recommendations and Natural language Processing has been long talked about \cite{de2021transformers4rec}.
-In this section, we introduce HuggingFace plugs-ins to our ModSAR pipeline discussed in section \ref{sec:SAR}.
-The far right section of figure \ref{fig:ModSAR} shows the position of HuggingFace plug-ins in ModSAR as optional modeling backbones.
-With HuggingFace-enabled ModSAR, the latest NLP models could be efficiently tuned on recommendation benchmarks utilizing our adaptive hyper-parameter/architecture search.
-One solely needs to change the modeling part as data-loading, training, and evaluation are managed by ModSAR.
-We summarize the steps needed for training/re-developing a HuggingFace-supported NLP model on recommendation benchmarks as follows: \begin{enumerate} \item Copy the desired modeling file directly from HuggingFace. \item Define one's preferred training configurations following HuggingFace's format (e.g. number of layers and dimensions). \item Run a one-line command to tune the model on various recommendation datasets with ray tune. \end{enumerate}
+\subsubsection{Experimental Setup}

+Bridging the gap between the Sequential Recommenders and fast-developing NLP models has been long talked about \cite{de2021transformers4rec}.
 Here, we focus on further extensive study of AE and AR comparison on the latest NLP models from HuggingFace.
 Specifically, we select three popular models that are originally uni-directional (Llama, Transformer-XL) or bi-directional (ALBERT).
-Similar to the approach discussed in section \ref{sec:PRE}, we change the original model to their AE/AR counterparts by (1) adding/removing the causal mask and (2) changing their optimization task to the next item prediction/Mask Language Model (MLM).
-Evaluation results for HuggingFace models are discussed in section \ref{results hf}
+Similar to the approach discussed in \Cref{sec: exp common design space}, we change the original models to their AE/AR counterparts by (1) adding/removing the causal mask and (2) changing their optimization task to the next item prediction/Mask Language Model (MLM).
+We keep here the adaptive hyperparameter search introduced in \Cref{sec: common design choice exp set up}.
+Evaluation results for HuggingFace models are discussed in \Cref{results hf}.

-\subsection{Experimental results}
+\subsubsection{Experimental Results}